Working with Smart Energy GB for a low-carbon future

 Smart Energy GB is the campaign for a smarter Britain.
 Its task is to support a national roll-out of smart meters across 26 million homes and ensure people understand the benefits of smart meters and how to be cleaner and greener with their energy use.
 This makes them the perfect partner to help us achieve our energy reduction targets and tackle the effects of climate change, so the places we care for can be enjoyed by future generations.

-We've committed to reducing our energy use by 15% by 2021, compared to a 2009 baseline.
-We also aim to generate 50% of our energy needs from renewable sources.
+We initially committed to reducing our energy use by 15% by 2021, compared to a 2009 baseline.
+We also committed to generating 50% of our energy needs from renewable sources.
 With the demand for electricity in Britain set to double by 2050, the same year that the government wants to cut carbon emissions, we all need to do our bit to save energy.

-This partnership will allow us to invest in even more renewable energy projects at National Trust places.
+This partnership allows us to invest in even more renewable energy projects at National Trust places.